DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 }
 ```

 Again, we haven't included the styles for this sample page above, but they are included with the [tutorial repo](https://github.com/auth0/amp-example).
+You can also see the completed example by viewing the [live demo](http://auth0.github.io/amp-example/).

 ## Aside: Using Auth0 with your AMP Pages is Easy